 The actively managed sub-fund uses the benchmark JP Morgan Asia Credit Index (JACI) USD as a reference for portfolio construction, performance comparison, sustainability profile comparison and risk management.
 The benchmark is not designed to promote ESG characteristics.
-The sub-fund's sustainability profile is measured by its benchmark's profile and the corresponding results are calculated at least once a year from the respective monthly profiles and published in the annual report.
-For unit classes with "hedged" in their name, currency-hedged versions of the benchmark (if available) are used.
+T. For unit classes with "hedged" in their name, currency-hedged versions of the benchmark (if available) are used.
 Although a portion of the portfolio may be invested in the same instruments and in the same weightings as the benchmark, the Portfolio Manager is not bound by the benchmark in its selection of instruments.
 In particular, the Portfolio Manager may, at its own discretion, invest in bonds from issuers not included in the benchmark and/or set the proportion of investments in sectors differently to their weighting in the benchmark in order take advantage of investment opportunities.
 Therefore, in times when market volatility is high, sub-fund performance may differ greatly from the benchmark.